The Mike Wolfe Passion Project: Reviving Small Town America

 The Two Lanes Guest House: Experience the History

-One of the most unique aspects of the mike wolfe passion project is the Two Lanes Guest House in Columbia.
-Wolfe wanted to give people a chance to literally live inside his vision.
-He took a historic building on the town square and converted the upper floor into a luxury loft.
+The mike wolfe passion project has a cool thing going on which is the Two Lanes Guest House in Columbia.
+Mike wolfe wanted to let people actually live in his idea.
+He took this building on the town square and made the top floor into a fancy loft.

 Vintage Iron and the American Spirit